 - Portion out or do not have “Domino Foods”.
 There are certain foods that, while technically fine to eat on a high-protein diet, are prone to portion abuse. almonds, which are easy to consume by the handful, contain 824 calories per cup, 146 calories more than a Whopper from Burger King.
 A few nuts is just fine (5-10), but no one eats just a few.
 My nemesis is cashews.
 Self-discipline is overrated and undependable by the way.

-- Have a proper cheat day, if you have been compliant with food choice and/or if your calorie level has been pretty low (less than 1000 for more than a week).
+- Have a proper cheat day (slow carb but not for keto), if you have been 100% compliant with food choice and/or if your calorie level has been pretty low (less than 1000 for more than a week).
 There’s a lot of data that shows a spike in calories, and a spike in carbohydrates helps your body to avoid downshifting your metabolism.
+Do not take cheat days if you have not been 100% compliant for the 6 days prior – it won’t work.

 - Eat enough protein to preserve lean muscle tissue.
 If you are sedentary that will probably be in the range of 75 grams to 100 grams.
 If you exercise intensely, you can do much more.